 Office of the President

-University.
+as interim president of the university.
 He first served in that capacity upon

 the retirement of then-President Anthony F. Ceddia in June 2005 and held the

 post until the appointment of President Bill Ruud in early 2007.
+He again

 A native of Tyrone, Pa., Dr. Harpster earned his

 bachelor's degree in psychology from Juniata College in 1972, his master's

 degree in counseling and college student personnel administration from

 Shippensburg in 1974, and his Ph.D. in adult and higher education with emphasis